jfroelich/rss-reader/docs/ops/mark-entry-read.md

 ### TODOs
 * refactor as entry_set_read_state, accept a boolean state parameter, and handle both cases (where true and where false)
+* or, create write-entry-property, have this decorate that, or have the caller just call write-entry-property directory